 To this point, we have only mentioned SSDI because it is difficult to draw Supplemental Security Income (SSI) benefits and maintain a Roth IRA.
 While you can work part-time and contribute up to the legal maximum, it will count against you when the SSA reevaluates your financial situation.

 As a part of getting SSI, you have to meet strict limits on your available assets.
 These assets would include your Roth IRA, and your retirement savings could prevent you from continuing to receive SSI.

 Click to contact our personal injury lawyers today

 How Much Can I Put Into My Roth IRA Each Year?

 While you must have earned income to invest, unearned income does not prevent you from making contributions.
 However, you will only be able to invest the amount you made from working.
-As long as you stay below the maximum the IRS set, you can put the equivalent of all your earned wages from the year into your Roth IRA.
+As long as you stay below the IRS maximum, you can put the equivalent of all your earned wages from the year into your Roth IRA.

 The disability team at Berger and Green offers free case reviews and can help you fight for the benefits you deserve.
-Call us today at 412-661-1400.
+Call us today at (412) 661-1400.